zamicol/genetics/README.md

 Zamicol's Genetic Data
 ===============

 Here it is!
-Raw genetic data from 23andMe and other sources.
+Genetic data from 23andMe and other sources.

 I am releasing the data in hopes that it helps other people.